Our Research Group

 Graduate StudentsCurrent Harvard Graduate Students (or students admitted to the PhD program):

-We currently have an opening for a graduate student.
+We currently have openings for graduate student(s).
 Students in physics, applied physics or related fields are encouraged to email Prof. Mundy to set up a time to discuss potential projects.

 Prospective Harvard Graduate Students:

-Undergraduate StudentsThere will be openings for dedicated Harvard undergraduate students starting in Fall 2018.
+Undergraduate StudentsThere are openings for dedicated Harvard undergraduate students.
 Students in physics, chemistry and physics, engineering sciences and related fields are welcome.
 Please email Prof. Mundy to set up a time to discuss opportunities.
+We expect students to make a commitment of ~10 hours/week during the semester and will give preference to students interested in multi-semester/summer work.

 Harvard is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.